On Rails

 Hosted by Robby Russell of Planet Argon.

-– Ruby on Rails – The web framework powering Doximity’s monolith and many of their services.
+- Ruby on Rails – The framework behind Doctolib’s 3-million-line monolith and most of their core product infrastructure.

 On Rails is a podcast focused on real-world technical decision-making, exploring how teams are scaling, architecting, and solving complex challenges with Rails.